Realisation-Level Privacy Filtering: A Realisation-Level Privacy Filter

 as \eqref{eq: better check} is true if and only if $\hat\delta_{i+1} \leq \tilde\delta$.
 Whatever the outcome of this check, the algorithm then executes mechanism $i$ and releases $y_i$.
 The privacy filter is outlined in Algorithm \ref{alg: pw with rv stopping rule v2}, where $r_0$ and $y_0$ are taken to be fixed ($r_0 = y_0 = \perp$), and $l_0=0$.

 The look-ahead design of the stopping rule makes the filter $(\epsilon, \delta)$-DP, which is proved in Sec.~\ref{section: privacy}.
-Formally, it ensures that the stopping event $\{T=i\}$ does not depend on the realised output $y_i$, which allows the stopping time to be decoupled from the leakage in the proof of Theorem~\ref{alg: pw with rv stopping rule v2}.
+Formally, it ensures that the stopping event $\{T=i\}$ does not depend on the realised output $y_i$, which allows the stopping time to be decoupled from the privacy loss in the proof of Theorem~\ref{alg: pw with rv stopping rule v2}.

 Finally, we remark that the algorithm requires a choice of parameters $(\tilde{\delta}, \theta, N)$.
 Any decision satisfying the condition $\tilde{\delta} + \theta (1-\tilde{\delta}) N \leq \delta$ preserves $(\epsilon, \delta)$-DP, but may yield substantially different stopping times.
 Here, $N$ is the maximum stopping time.
 The parameter $\theta$ introduces a relaxation in \eqref{eq: better check}, allowing the condition to hold with high probability rather than with probability $1$.
-If $\theta = 0$, the leakage induced by $y_{i+1}$ is analysed for the worst possible realisation of $y_i$.
+If $\theta = 0$, the privacy loss induced by $y_{i+1}$ is analysed for the worst possible realisation of $y_i$.
 Increasing $\theta$ softens this condition.
 In turn $\tilde{\delta}$ must be reduced from $\delta$ to accommodate positive $\theta$.
 We also see a trade off between $\theta$ and $N$.
 The maximum stopping time is allowed to be very large if $\theta$ is very small.
 The best parameter choice may vary according to the sequence of mechanisms input to the algorithm.
-In Sec. \ref{section: approximate DP}, we discuss parameter selection for a series of i.i.d Gaussian mechanisms, and find that the $(\tilde\delta, \theta)$ pair can be chosen optimally given $N$.
+In Sec. \ref{sec: utility}, we discuss parameter selection for a series of i.i.d Gaussian mechanisms, and find that the $(\tilde\delta, \theta)$ pair can be chosen optimally given $N$.
 In fact, the idea may be extended to any set of i.i.d. mechanisms.